 Passion and purpose

-5. You get to stop lying to yourself
+5. You get to calm down

 “There are two types of speakers: those that are nervous and those that are liars.”
 Mark Twain

 A great number of people feel some level of anxiety when presenting and speaking in public.
 Many people feel extremely nervous; even to the point of experiencing panic attacks.